csiro-data-school/git-intro-23/_episodes/04-branches.md

 > (instead of creating an explicit merge commit).
 > **Note that rebasing changes history and should not be done on public commits!**
 > 1. Create a new branch, and make a couple of commits on it.
-> 2. Switch back to `master`, and make a couple of commits on it.
+> 2. Switch back to `main`, and make a couple of commits on it.
 > 3. Inspect the situation with `git graph`.
-> 4. Now rebase the new branch on top of `master` by first switching to the new branch, and then `git rebase master`.
+> 4. Now rebase the new branch on top of `main` by first switching to the new branch, and then `git rebase main`.
 > 5. Inspect again the situation with `git graph`.
 Notice that the commit hashes have changed - think about why!
 {: .challenge}

 > ## (Optional) Exercise: Squashing commits
 >
 > Sometimes you may want to *squash* incomplete commits, particularly before
-> merging or rebasing with another branch (typically `master`) to get a cleaner history.
+> merging or rebasing with another branch (typically `main`) to get a cleaner history.
 > **Note that squashing changes history and should not be done on public commits!**
 > 1. Create *two* small but related commits on a new feature branch, and inspect with `git graph`.
 > 2. Do a *soft* reset with `git reset --soft HEAD~2`.
 This rewinds the current branch